akambale/trie/README.md

 }
 ```

+## Searching

 To truly demo the trie, I needed to create a search suggestion function; a method that would take your partial search string and suggest possible words you may be trying to type out.
-I arrived at a simple recursive one `oldSearchMethod` as seen in`trie.js`.
-It returns 10 search results before terminating.
-It picks those 10 results by going down all the child branches of the corresponding search string node.
-If there are more than 10 results, it chooses 10 from the first child branch that was created; i.e., it depends on which child key comes in order first.
-If _car_ was inserted into the trie before _cat_, then **r** will appear in order before **t** as a child branch and therefore, searching the string "ca" will return results for "car, care, career, careers".

-But since we are implementing a dictionary search, random search results won't cut it.
-Because the trie only has a maximum depth of 19 nodes, I was confident that an unrestricted recursive search method would traverse the entire sub-tree, find all matching child words, and terminate quickly; even if we found 5,000 search results.
-I then sorted the results first by length, and then by alphabetical order.
-Now, searching "ca" will return results like "can, cap, car, cat, cant, cart, cast."
-See this method `findTenValidChildWords` in `trie.js`.
+I wrote the method `trieLogSearch` as seen in`search.js`.
+It finds the node in the trie which matches the search input, and then recurses down all the child nodes finding valid words as search results.

+To contrast, I also wrote `linearSearch` also found in `search.js`.
+This method loops through the dictionary array and determines if the partial search strings matches the first few characters of that word.
+If so, it adds it to the search results.

+When the user searches, they'll receive search results from `trieLogSearch`.
+But both search methods are invoked sequentially and their performance is compared and displayed at the bottom of the results.

 ## The UI